-Covid-19 variants could fuel another surge.
+COVID-19 variants could fuel another surge.
 Fauci says we have two powerful tools against them - Local News 8

 Here’s how many people have been vaccinated

-So far, according to CDC data, more than 40 million Americans have received at least their first dose of a Covid-19 vaccine.
-Both of the vaccines that have so far received a green light for the US market — Pfizer and Moderna — require two doses.
+More than 40 million Americans have received at least their first dose of a COVID-19 vaccine so far, according to CDC data.

-More than 15.4 million people have been fully vaccinated, CDC data shows.
-That’s roughly 4.6% of the US population.
+More than 15.4 million people have been fully vaccinated, CDC data shows — roughly 4.6% of the US population.

 Between 75% to 85% of the US population would need to be vaccinated for the country to reach herd immunity, Fauci said, adding the percentages are “purely an estimate.”